AllMightySauron/homebride-solaxcloud-api/README.md

 ## Required information

-For this plugin to work, two critical pieces of information are required from Solax Cloud:
+For this plugin to work, two critical pieces of information are required from Solax/QCells Cloud:

-- **Token ID**: Solax users can get inverter information through the granted tokenID.
-You need to obtain your tokenID on the API page of Solaxcloud.
+- **Token ID**: Solax/Qcells users can get inverter information through the granted tokenID.
+You need to obtain your tokenID on the API page of Solax/Qcells cloud.
 - **SN**: Registration No (communication module SN) for each desired inverter.

 ## Installation